gjstos/script_setup_linux/README.md

 # My Setup Script :floppy_disk:

-This repository contains a Linux configuration script [only for Ubuntu-based distributions] that I did to facilitate the installation of a new Linux distribution.
+This repository contains a Linux configuration script [only for Ubuntu-based distributions and Linux Mint] that I did to facilitate the installation of a new Linux distribution.